aditij21/netflix-clone/README.md

-# Getting Started with Create React App
+# NETFLIX CLONE USING REACT

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built using React.
+An API key was generated using [TMDB](https://www.themoviedb.org/settings/api) and requests are rendered in requests.js file.
+The main working of the file is in App.js

 ## Available Scripts